Diseases

 • Commercial diagnostic kits available worldwide

-Almost all kits require cold storage to maintain effectiveness.
-This may be a problem in some resource poorer regions.
+Almost all kits require cold storage.
+This may reduce availability in some resource-limited regions.

 • Diagnostic kits validated by International, European or National Standards